-\textbf{(I) Cluster-wise Non-IID:} A common setting for cluster FL.
-We split the dataset into several clusters to achieve distinct data distribution structures.
-For example, $(30,5)$ means $5$ clusters, each cluster with 30 classes.
-Different non-IIDness is achieved by varying the number of classes per cluster.
+\textbf{(I) Cluster-wise non-IID.} This is a common setting for clustered FL.
+We split the label space into several clusters to form distinct distribution groups.
+As a tag, $(c, K)$ indicates $K$ clusters and each cluster contains $c$ classes (e.g., $(30,5)$ means $5$ clusters and $30$ classes per cluster).
+This setting mainly represents non-IID with a \emph{single cluster level}.

-\textbf{(II) Client-wise Non-IID:} A general setting proposed by \cite{hsu2019measuring}, popular in personalized FL.
-It partitions data with Dirichlet distribution, and uses concentration parameter $\alpha$ to control the non-IIDness.
-We set $\alpha=0.1$ to mimic a highly non-IID setting.
-The data structure is inherent due to randomness.
+\textbf{(II) Client-wise non-IID.} We adopt the Dirichlet partition proposed by \citet{hsu2019measuring}, which is widely used in personalized FL to model client-level heterogeneity.
+Specifically, data proportions across clients are sampled from a Dirichlet distribution with concentration parameter $\alpha$, and we set $\alpha=0.1$ to simulate a highly heterogeneous setting.
+Although this partition is often treated as representing purely client-level (i.e., global\,+\,personal) non-IID, \textbf{our results suggest that it can exhibit implicit multi-level structure}.

-\textbf{(III) Multi-level Non-IID:} We build a non-IID-based relation among clients with multiple levels.
-The dataset is first split into several non-overlapping parts (levels) by class labels.
-We assign each level of data to clients by following the rules of cluster-wise partition.
-For example, $[3,6,11]$ means the dataset is split into three levels, and each level has $3$, $6$, $11$ number of clusters respectively.
-For more details on the structure, please refer to Appendix Table~\ref{tab:app gd structure fine-grained}.
+\textbf{(III) Multi-level non-IID.} We explicitly construct a hierarchical non-IID structure with multiple levels.
+Each level contains a subset of the dataset, and data within that level is further divided into clusters.
+The number of clusters per level ranges from $1$ to $m$ to simulate shared knowledge at different granularities.
+As a tag, $[3,6,11]$ means the dataset is split into three levels with $3$, $6$, and $11$ clusters respectively.
+Please refer to Appendix Table~\ref{tab:app gd structure fine-grained} for details.